dcunited001/dcunited001.github.io/_drafts/metaphysical-precipitation-the-ablation-of-causality-and-a-rising-red-tide.md

 - again mention Kantian [conditions of possibilities]()
-  - for sentient entities operating in this new epoch of shared reality, this dramatically expands the [Kantian categories]() representing the potential short-term subjective expectations of difficult-to-understand phenomena.
+  - for sentient entities operating in this new epoch of shared reality, (this) dramatically expands the [Kantian categories]() representing the potential short-term subjective expectations of difficult-to-understand phenomena.
+    - google's search algorithm: what is the kantian category of top page hits a search term. this algorithm is a black box, but some SEO consultants have an excellent understanding of how input corresponds to output. for other more complex algorithms or networks, this is impossible to conceive.
   - this happens at the same time as the other factors driving the ablation of causality and both factors drive each other.
-    - disinformation, superconnectedness and information overstimulation implies that it becomes prohibitively difficult to reason about what happened in the past AND to reason about the phenomenological range of possibilities in the near future, as well as dynamical inferences related to them.
+    - disinformation, superconnectedness and information overstimulation imply that it becomes prohibitively difficult to reason about what happened in the past AND to reason about the phenomenological range of possibilities in the near future, as well as (dynamical) inferences related to those possibilities

 - especially as it relates to [Kantian categories]() of entities' awarenesses of reality